How to Sew a Scrunchie with Lace Trim

 Step 5: Sewing the Burrito

-• Roll up the bottom and top edge of the top layer of fabric towards each other.
+• Roll up the bottom and top edge of the top layer of fabric towards each other (I have these pinned for illustration purposes only)

 • Fold the bottom edge of the lower layer of fabric onto the top edge, enclosing the rolled fabric.